vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 He watched as she regarded him in the quiet silence that hesitantly crept back into the room in the space between their arguments.

-"It will be."
-She whispered.
+"It will be." she whispered.

-"You're delusional."
-He remarked.
+"You're delusional." he remarked.

-"Cleared by no less then ten psychologists."
-She replied.
+"Cleared by no less then ten psychologists." she replied.

-"The state won't let you."
-He shot back with a grimace.
+"The state won't let you." he shot back with a grimace.

 "I've greased the right hands.
 The state has no authority on my body-" with a frown she added, "at least in this instance."

-"I'll <em>stop</em> you."
-He feigned with mock intimidation.
+"I'll <em>stop</em> you." he feigned with mock intimidation.

 She looked at him, and a mix of sadness, smugness, and pity tinged the mixed cerulean colors of her eyes.
 "I choose to do this."

-"Reconsider, please, in the name of the father."
-He took a knee before her.
+"Reconsider, please, in the name of the father." he took a knee before her.

 "I answer to none."

-"Reconsider, please, in the name of your child."
-He took her hand in his.
+"Reconsider, please, in the name of your child." he took her hand in his.

 "Past to sickness."

-"Reconsider, please, in the name of life."
-He begged with a simpering tone.
+"Reconsider, please, in the name of life." he begged with a simpering tone.

-"I'm <em>eighty</em>."
-She said with a chuckle.
+"I'm <em>eighty</em>." she said with a chuckle.

 "Please...
-Paint a hundred more paintings..." - <em>"I did."</em> - "Please- breath a thousand more breaths..." - <em>"I have."</em> - "Please!
-I implore you, reconsider." - <em>"Oh, that was yesterday's project."</em> She said with a wink.
+Paint a hundred more paintings..." <strong>-</strong> <em>"I did."</em> <strong>-</strong> "Please- breath a thousand more breaths..." - <em>"I have."</em> - "Please!
+I implore you, reconsider." <strong>-</strong> <em>"Oh, that was yesterday's project."</em> she said with a wink.

 "Why?
 For fame?
 For glory?
 For- for- for money?"

-"Wouldn't be able to make much use of that would I?"
-She teased.
+"Wouldn't be able to make much use of that would I?" she teased.

 "Then why?"

 "This is my right.
 Simple as.
-And the purest, most genuine, and last artwork I can make."
+It's the purest, most genuine, last artwork that I can make."

 <hr><center>* * *</center><hr>